khulnasoft-bot/github-actions-sandbox/docs/en/docs/help-fastapi.md

 In GitHub, the template will guide you to write the right question so that you can more easily get a good answer, or even solve the problem yourself even before asking.
 And in GitHub I can make sure I always answer everything, even if it takes some time.
 I can't personally do that with the chat systems. 😅

 Conversations in the chat systems are also not as easily searchable as in GitHub, so questions and answers might get lost in the conversation.
-And only the ones in GitHub count to become a [FastAPI Expert](fastapi-people.md#experts){.internal-link target=_blank}, so you will most probably receive more attention in GitHub.
+And only the ones in GitHub count to become a [ReadyAPI Expert](readyapi-people.md#experts){.internal-link target=_blank}, so you will most probably receive more attention in GitHub.

 On the other side, there are thousands of users in the chat systems, so there's a high chance you'll find someone to talk to there, almost all the time. 😄

 ## Sponsor the author

-You can also financially support the author (me) through <a href="https://github.com/sponsors/tiangolo" class="external-link" target="_blank">GitHub sponsors</a>.
+You can also financially support the author (me) through <a href="https://github.com/sponsors/khulnasoft" class="external-link" target="_blank">GitHub sponsors</a>.

 There you could buy me a coffee ☕️ to say thanks. 😄

-And you can also become a Silver or Gold sponsor for FastAPI. 🏅🎉
+And you can also become a Silver or Gold sponsor for ReadyAPI. 🏅🎉

-## Sponsor the tools that power FastAPI
+## Sponsor the tools that power ReadyAPI

-As you have seen in the documentation, FastAPI stands on the shoulders of giants, Starlette and Pydantic.
+As you have seen in the documentation, ReadyAPI stands on the shoulders of giants, Starlette and Pydantic.

 You can also sponsor: